The Board Qualification Examination (Part 1) will be administered on Wednesday, May 15, 2019.

 View a sample case from the ABPM Certification (Part 2) Examination

 BUT: in the second 5-year period, candidates must pass both Part 1 and Part 2 within the same examination year.
-Board qualified classification will not be conferred.
+Board qualified classification alone will not be conferred.

 All candidates must achieve board certification with the ABPM within 10 years from the time of completion of residency training.
 New applications for examinations will not be accepted thereafter.